 - The two most dangerous things when you go to Israel:

 - Getting to your hometown airport to fly out.

 - Jews, Arabs, Palestinians and others in Israel have vested interest in keeping tourists safe…we are their bread and butter!

 - You will see IDF soldiers and police everywhere, typically with automatic weapons slung over their shoulders.
 They are protecting the safety of everyone and are quick to respond to situations.

 - Palestinian-controlled areas are a different story, so please do not set out on excursions away from the group.

 What is the weather like in Israel?

 - Weather varies considerably by location and can fluctuate.
 Thus, it is best to dress in layers.

-- November is typically mild, but bring a sweater, jacket or coat (depending upon your own comfort level).
+- February-March is typically mild, but bring a sweater, jacket or coat (depending upon your own comfort level).